RAIB’s response to accident and incident notification

-Where appropriate, our investigation reports will include recommendations to improve safety.
-We can direct recommendations to any organisation or person it thinks is best placed to implement the changes required (the ‘end implementer’).
-This includes railway and non-railway, private and public sector organisations.
-Those persons or organisations will be informed of the recommendations through involvement in the investigation and/or our consultation and being formally sent a copy of the final report.
+Almost always, our investigation reports will include recommendations to improve safety.
+We can direct recommendations to any organisation or person that we think is best placed to implement the changes required.
+This includes railway and non-railway, private and public sector bodies.

-We may also identify learning points in our full investigation reports if we believe that an investigation has identified good practice that might be adopted by others, or where we believe that a reminder to the industry to reinforce compliance with existing procedures or standards might be appropriate.
-These are often applied where there is no direct evidence to indicate that noncompliance is broad spread or systemic.
+We identify learning points in our investigation reports and safety digests if we believe that we have identified good practice that might be adopted by others, or where a reminder to the industry to reinforce compliance with existing procedures or standards might be appropriate.

 One of the requirements of the Railways and Other Guided Transport Systems (Safety) Regulations 2006 is that railway operators and infrastructure managers must have processes in place, as part of their safety management systems, for learning from accidents or incidents.
-Consequently, the opportunities for learning and improvement from our investigations is not just restricted to the parties involved in the investigations, as the reports are readily available to all parts of the industry.
+The opportunities for learning and improvement from our investigations are not just restricted to the parties involved in the investigations, as the reports are readily available to all parts of the industry.